Call for applications

 - working costs

-Project grants are not awarded
+Project grants are not awarded for:

-- for amateurs or hobby-based projects
+- amateurs or hobby-based projects

 Previously awarded grants are listed Arts Promotion Centre Finland website.

-The awarding of project grants is based on a comparison and overall assessment of applications.
+The awarding of grants is based on an evaluation, comparison and overall assessment of applications.
 When evaluating applications, the following three criteria and questions are used, not all of which need to be fulfilled.
 There is no weighting in the decision-making criteria.
 The regional distribution and language of applicants are taken into consideration, as is the amount of available funding.
 Equality and fair treatment are also taken into account.
 All grants are discretionary.